Jai-ACS/Mod-Elysium/README.md

 5. Automatically treat injuries with "Spirit" tag
 6. Automatically collect and send artifacts to Sword Shield building

+## Changelog
+* 1.1: Fixed an issue where the game goes into a weird mixed language mode when switching between languages while the mod is downloaded

 ## Known Issues
 1. The panels (as well as the controls on them) are pretty small and it could be challenging to configure settings on the panels
 2. Tooltip (i.e. pop-up) that can explain what certain settings do are now disabled - those are supposed to show upon hovering the mouse over the setting, but since most people don't have a mouse while playing on the mobile version of the game, the only way to activate the tooltip is to tap on the setting, which conflicts with the selection of the checkboxes